MikeNats/ng-docs/README.md

 <br/>
 <h4>Grunt</h4>
-The Develpment enviroment of the app is been automated with Grunt.<br/>
+The Development environment of the app is been automated with Grunt.<br/>
 Every time that a change is been applied, Grunt will validated the code, minified and extract the resulted app into the app folder.<br/>
-Before any change is been applied to the development files, <strong>Grunt must be trigered</strong>.
+Before any change is been applied to the development files, <strong>Grunt must be triggered</strong>.

 To triger Grunt open CMD:<br />